mnipper/serket/README.md

 end
 ```

-If you instead would like to decrypt a field before saving (for example, and encrypted value that is coming from an api), then you could do so like this:
+If you instead would like to decrypt a field before saving (for example, an encrypted value that is coming from an api), then you could do so like this:

 ```
 class DecryptedModel < ActiveRecord::Base